kevingstewart/acme-aio-lab/acme-aio-readme-dns-01.md

 <details>
   <summary>5.
 Authorizations Request</summary>
   <br />
-  The client sends its request with **protected** block, an empty **payload** block, and the **signature** block.
+  The client sends its request with "protected" block, an empty "payload" block, and the "signature" block.
 The authorizations request should return an array of "challenges" - the set of proof validation functions (ex. http-01, dns-01, tls-alpn-01) and corresponding ephemeral validation tokens.
   <br />

   ```